Fundamental Factorization of a GLSM, Part I: Construction: Introduction

 \subsection{\it Acknowledgements}

 I. Ciocan-Fontanine was partially supported by NSF grant DMS-1601771.
 D. Favero was partially funded by the Natural Sciences and Engineering Research Council of Canada and Canada Research Chair Program under NSERC RGPIN 04596 and CRC TIER2 229953.
 J. Gu\'er\'e was first funded by the Einstein Foundation at the Humboldt University of Berlin and then by the University of Grenoble--Alpes.
+B. Kim was partially supported by KIAS individual grant MG016404.
+M. Shoemaker was partially supported by NSF grant DMS-1708104.

 B. Kim would like to thank K. Chung, T. Jarvis, T. Kim, S. Lee, A. Kresch, M. Miura, and A. Polishchuk for helpful discussions.
 M. Shoemaker would like to thank Y. Ruan and T. Jarvis for teaching him the GLSM framework and I. Shipman for many useful conversations on factorizations.
-M. Shoemaker was partially supported by NSF grant DMS-1708104.
 I. Ciocan-Fontanine and D. Favero would also like to thank the Korea Institute for Advanced Study for their superb and abundant hospitality throughout the process of developing this work.
 All authors are also grateful to the University of Minnesota's Department of Mathematics for the use of their facilities during several extended collaborative meetings.